 What the World Food Programme is doing in Syria

-WFP provides 5.6 million people in all 14 governorates with key foods to prevent them from slipping further into hunger.
-WFP distributes this food to some of the country’s most vulnerable families who have been affected by conflict, economic decline and climate change.
-WFP is scaling up its cash-based assistance where families receive value vouchers to flexibly purchase their needs of food from a number of WFP-contracted retailers.
-This contributes to generating demand and job opportunities within the local market, and injects cash into the local economy.
+WFP provides 3.2 million people in all 14 governorates with food assistance, to prevent them from slipping further into hunger.
+We use real-time data to determine who is most in need.
+We are scaling up our cash-based assistance, where families receive value vouchers to buy food from WFP-contracted retailers.
+This helps to stimulate local markets and production, creating job opportunities and injecting resources along the local supply chain.

 Livelihoods and resilience